adaliea/better-lyrics-cf-api/README.md

       responses without lyrics are cached for 10 minutes (`max-age=600`).
     * The `index.ts` worker sets appropriate HTTP headers (including `Access-Control-Allow-Origin`) and returns the response.
-5. **Asynchronous Operations**: The worker uses an `awaitLists` mechanism (a `Set` of Promises) to track asynchronous tasks, primarily cache `put` operations, ensuring they are initiated before the main response is returned.

 ## API Endpoint